 - Clean bird feeders regularly, including ground feeding stations and underneath the feeding area to eliminate the buildup of seed hulls or feces that can lead to contamination and disease outbreaks.

 - Use baffles or other techniques to make your bird feeders squirrel-resistant so the birds are not crowded out by hungry pests.

-While birds will be easily attracted by food, they need more than reliable food sources to consider a backyard as a suitable habitat.
-Add a water source, appropriate shelter and nesting sites to your backyard and you will be meeting all of a bird’s basic survival needs, and they will have no reason to leave.
+While birds will be easily attracted by food, they need more than reliable food sources to consider a yard as a suitable habitat.
+Add a water source, appropriate shelter, and nesting sites to your property and you will be meeting all of a bird’s basic survival needs, and they will have no reason to leave.